om-git216/Schelling-s-segregation-model/README.md

 **Schelling's segregation model**

 This model is used to understand why people with different ethnic backgrounds segregate geographically.
 The assumptions of the model are as follows:
-1. Two different types of agents are distributed in a finttie 2D space
+1. Two different types of agents are distributed in a finite 2D space
 2. In each iteration, a randomly chosen agent looks around its neighbourhood, and if the fraction of agents of the same type among its neighbours is below a threshold, it jumps to another location randomly chosen in space.

 The results of the simulation are as follows: